Torsion phenomena for zero-cycles on a product of curves over a number field: Introduction

 The following Corollary gives a less trivial application of \autoref{torsionfromhyperintro}. \begin{cor} (cf.~ \autoref{hyperselfproduct}) Let $H$ be a hyperelliptic curve over $k$ with Jacobian $J$.
 Suppose $\rk J(k)=1$, and that there exists $P,W\in H(k)$, with $W$ fixed by the hyperelliptic involution, and $[P]-[W]\in J(k)$ is of infinite order.
 Then $H\times H$ satisfies \autoref{bbcompconj}. \end{cor} \black There are $860$ genus $2$ curves over $\Q$ in the LMFDB~\cite{lmfdb} with conductor at most $10000$ satisfying the criteria in \autoref{hyperrank1intro}, assuming that analytic rank equals algebraic rank for each of the curves considered (as predicted by the Birch and Swinnerton-Dyer conjecture).
 To our knowledge these are the first examples of \autoref{bbcompconj} (and the first pieces of evidence towards \autoref{bbconj}) involving products of higher genus curves of positive rank.

-The most substantial contribution of \autoref{torsionfromhyperintro} is for products $X=E_1\times E_2$ of elliptic curves with positive rank over $\Q$ and fully rational $2$-torsion, a situation which is discussed in \autoref{newconstruction}. \black For any such pair of elliptic curves, a theorem of Scholten (\cite[Theorem 1]{Scholten}) provides an explicit hyperelliptic curve $H$ of genus $2$ over $k$ with explicit regular maps $H\xrightarrow{\phi_i}E_i$ for $i=1,2$.
-We thus obtain the following important corollary.
+The most substantial contribution of \autoref{torsionfromhyperintro} is for products $X=E_1\times E_2$ of elliptic curves with positive rank over $\Q$ and fully rational $2$-torsion, a situation which is discussed in \autoref{newconstruction}. \black For any such pair of elliptic curves, a theorem of Scholten (\cite[Theorem 1]{Scholten}) provides an explicit hyperelliptic curve $H$ of genus $2$ over $k$ with explicit regular maps $H\xrightarrow{\phi_i}E_i$ for $i=1,2$.\footnote{Constructions of such a curve $H$ were known prior to Scholten, for instance in \cite{freykani1991}, but we use Scholten's construction because it provides explicit equations.} We thus obtain the following important corollary.

 \begin{cor} In the above set-up suppose that the set $\{z_{\phi_1(P),\phi_2(P)}:P\in H(k)\}$ generates a finite index subgroup of $F^2(E_1\times E_2)\new$.
-Then $E_1\times E_2$ satisfies \autoref{bbcompconj}. \end{cor} The above criteria can be checked computationally.
-Namely, \black we wrote an algorithm (cf.~ \autoref{tensoralg}), and used the LMFDB~\cite{lmfdb} to find explicit examples where \autoref{2torsionexmps} applies, including the first known examples of pairs of non-isogenous curves with rank greater than $1$.
+Then $E_1\times E_2$ satisfies \autoref{bbcompconj}. \end{cor} We present an algorithm (cf.~ \autoref{tensoralg}) that can be used to check the above criteria computationally.
+Applying this algorithm to a collection of curves from the LMFDB~\cite{lmfdb} allowed us to find many explicit examples.
+This includes the first known examples where $F^2(X)\new$ is finite with $E_1,E_2$ \black non-isogenous curves with rank greater than $1$.
 Specifically, for products $X=E_1\times E_2$ with $E_1, E_2$ non-isomorphic elliptic curves over $\Q$ with torsion subgroup $\Z/2\Z\oplus\Z/2\Z$, we verify that $F^2(X)\new$ is finite \black for $2602$ pairs of rank $1$ curves (out of $4950$ pairs tested), $995$ pairs of rank $2$ curves (out of $4950$), $17$ pairs of rank $3$ curves (out of $190$), \black $3311$ pairs with ranks $1$ and $2$ respectively (out of $10000$), $955$ pairs with ranks $1$ and $3$ respectively (out of $10000$), and $615$ pairs with ranks $2$ and $3$ respectively (out of $10000$).
 We also found several self-products $E\times E$ satisfying \autoref{bbcompconj} with $E$ of rank $2$ or $3$.
 We refer to \autoref{data} for more details.